I Eat Your Skin

 I Eat Your Skin (also known as Zombies, Zombie Bloodbath and Voodoo Blood Bath) is a 1971 American horror film written, produced and directed by Del Tenney.
 It stars William Joyce, Heather Hewitt and Walter Coy.
 The film was shot entirely in Florida in 1964 under the title Caribbean Adventure to disguise from potential investors the fact that it was a zombie film.

-The film failed to find a distributor and was shelved until 1971, when distributor Jerry Gross bought it and retitled it to form the exploitational-sounding double feature I Drink Your Blood and I Eat Your Skin.
+The film was completed in 1965, but failed to find a distributor and was shelved until 1971, when distributor Jerry Gross bought it and retitled it to form the exploitational-sounding double feature I Drink Your Blood and I Eat Your Skin.
 The film follows the adventures of a playboy novelist who travels to Voodoo Island in the Caribbean to research a new book.
 While there he unexpectedly encounters a voodoo cult, whose leader intends to take over the world with an army of zombies.